doctorfree/MMM-YouTubeWebView/README.md

 Further, The excellent MMM-WebView module by Shunta Iketaki only handles a single URL.
 I wanted my MagicMirror to cycle through multiple YouTube videos and/or a playlist.
 I combined some of the features from the MMM-EmbedYoutube module by Nitipoom Unrrom with the functionality of MMM-WebView, adding some additional features.

+## Support

+Issues with MMM-YouTubeWebView can be reported and tracked in the Issues section of the repository at https://gitlab.com/doctorfree/MMM-YouTubeWebView/-/issues

 ## License

 MIT Copyright (c) 2021 Ronald Joe Record